 In summary, milestones are integral to effective project management, contributing to clear communication, progress tracking, risk management, and overall project success.
 Their strategic identification and careful management enhance the project’s likelihood of meeting its objectives within the defined timeframe.

 There are two most common ways of using milestones:

 - Create it as a single-day task to be used as a marker on the project schedule, indicating that a certain objective is achieved;

-- Create it as a parent task, containing all other sub-tasks which are required to complete a certain objective.
+- Create it as a parent task, containing all other sub-tasks that are required to complete a certain objective.

-We recommend using the 2nd method because it allows you to better control your schedule and see what is left to be done in order to complete your milestone.
+We recommend using the 2nd method because it allows you to better control your schedule and see what is left to be done to complete your milestone.

 For example, if youre rolling out a new website, you might have three major milestones:

 - Create new design;

 Birdview PSA offers a variety of project management tools, and milestones are just one of them.
 Our online project management software includes features like online Gantt charts with milestones, real-time data capabilities, and a collaborative platform.
 These tools are designed to enhance productivity for you and your team.